Introduction

 Copy code

-The above can be interpreted in pseudo-code as: (destination pod has label app=postgres AND port is 5432) OR (destination pod has label app=mysql AND port is 3306)
+The above logic can be interpreted in pseudo-code as: (destination pod has label app=postgres AND port is 5432) OR (destination pod has label app=mysql AND port is 3306)

 Basic runtime tests

-Keep your state without drift
+Maintain state without drift

-Your should really test your recovery procedures
+Thoroughly test your recovery procedures

 Host OS Best Practices